alysonfranco/javascript_journey/README.md

 # javascript_journey
-This is where I will share my journey with JavaScript
+This is where I will share my journey with JavaScript.<br>
+I will be using Scrimba to learn JavaScript and I will share each porject on here